 Only shareholders who alone or jointly with other shareholders hold a total of 2% of the shares with voting rights in the Bank's Ordinary Shareholders' Meetings may present lists.
 Alternatively, lesser measures may be established by fundamental provisions of law or regulations to be stated, if applicable, in the notice calling the Meeting.
 In order to prove ownership of the number of shares necessary to present lists, at the same time shareholders must provide the Bank with the specific certificate issued by a broker qualified in accordance with the law.
-Together with each list, within the terms of its filing with the registered offices, the following must be filed and published: (i) the statements whereby individual candidates accept their candidacy and certify, under their own liability, that there is no reason for which they should not be elected or are incompatible with the office, and that they meet the requirements prescribed d by current laws and regulations (including the limits to the accumulation of offices) for taking the respective offices; (ii) comprehensive information about the personal and professional characteristics of each candidate, and (iii) additional information required by provisions of law and regulations.
+Together with each list, within the terms of its filing with the registered offices, the following must be filed and published: (i) the statements whereby individual candidates accept their candidacy and certify, under their own liability, that there is no reason for which they should not be elected or are incompatible with the office, and that they meet the requirements prescribed d by current laws and regulations (including the limits to the accumulation of offices) for taking the respective offices; (ii) additional information required by provisions of law and regulations.